Elastohydrodynamics of 3D chemically active filaments: Results

 However, in contrast to follower force models, not only do we have tangential forces (potentially both extensional and compressive) distributed along the entire length of the filament, but also azimuthal slip flows, which at leading order generate normal forces on the filament in the plane of curvature.
 These normal forces may serve to suppress or enhance the buckling behaviour locally, depending on the sign of the mobility, and so offer some potentially rich additional behaviours.

-We consider the dynamics of these filaments, beginning at stiff filaments with low values of $\elastohydronum\approx1000$, and increasing to $\elastohydronum=100,000$.
+We consider the dynamics of these filaments, beginning with stiff filaments that have low values of $\elastohydronum\approx1000$, and increasing to $\elastohydronum=100,000$.
 This increase in $\elastohydronum$ can be considered as increasing the deformability (decreasing stiffness) with fixed activity, or equivalently increasing the activity with fixed stiffness.